Cold Fermentation Pizza Dough Guide

 Slow-rise your dough in the fridge for 24, 48, or 72 hours.
 The longer it sits, the more complex the flavor gets.
 Most home bakers hit the sweet spot at 48 hours with 0.1% fresh yeast.

-What is cold fermentation?
+What is cold fermented pizza dough?

 Where a room-temperature rise finishes in a few hours, the fridge slows yeast way down while enzymes keep working.
 That gap between yeast speed and enzyme speed is where all the good flavor comes from.
+If you want to cold ferment pizza dough at home, the process is straightforward.
+You just need the right yeast amount and a reliable fridge.

 The science behind cold fermenting pizza dough